We need to improve proactive screening for heart disease in women

 The remaining gaps are disheartening, but there is a lot of passion out there to drive progress.
 I'm proud to be a part of it by teaching and working with doctors and patients to stress its importance.

-Anumeha Tandon, MD, is a clinical cardiologist on the medical staff at Baylor University Medical Center, part of Baylor Scott & White Health, in Dallas.
+Anumeha Tandon, MD, is a clinical cardiologist on the medical staff at Baylor Scott & White Heart and Vascular Hospital – Dallas.